-Recover Emptied Trash Bin on Mac via Third-party Software
+Method 3: Recover Emptied Trash on a Mac via Third-party Software

 A backup is useful only when you actually have one.
 But what if you haven’t been backing up your files?
 That’s where data recovery software applications like Disk Drill come in, allowing you to recover emptied Trash on Mac by analyzing the file system and looking for signs of deleted files.